'I fear that some constituents will have to choose between heating and eating this winter'

-Call for MPs and public to scrutinise Labour's 'cruel' removal of winter fuel payments
+Call for MPs to be able to debate 'cruel' removal of winter fuel payments

 Last month, the Labour Chancellor announced the removal of winter fuel payments for all pensioners, save those on pension credits or means-tested benefits.